Ansu Kabia

 Ansu Kabia is a British actor.
 He attended the Drama Centre London and was a former member of the Royal Shakespeare Company Ensemble.
-He is best known for his starring role in the British period detective series Miss Scarlet & the Duke as the character Moses.
+He is best known for his starring role in the British period detective series Miss Scarlet and The Duke as the character Moses.

+Career

-Early in his career, Kabia starred in the live production of To Sir, With Love, based on E. R. Braithwaite’s autographical novel.
+Early in his career, Kabia starred in the live production of To Sir, With Love, based on E. R. Braithwaite's autographical novel.
 The 2013 play was adapted by Ayub Khan Din and directed by Mark Babych.
-Kabia received a positive review from theater critic Michael Billington: “Ansu Kabia is ... outstanding as Ricky.
-He shows a faintly patrician figure slowly unbending before the less privileged without ever losing his dignity.”
+Kabia received a positive review from theater critic Michael Billington: "Ansu Kabia is ... outstanding as Ricky.
+He shows a faintly patrician figure slowly unbending before the less privileged without ever losing his dignity."
 This was the first time To Sir, With Love was produced as a live performance.
 E. R. Braithwaite attended the play and called Kabia's performance of Ricky Braithwaite "excellent".

-Career performances

-TV programs

-The following are selected television programs with performances by Ansu Kabia:

-Films

-The following are selected films with performances by Ansu Kabia: